 The simple (and obvious) fact is that if people are messed up someone messed them up.
 Human beings are amazingly resilient.
 Children can grow and develop in the harshest of environments.
 The norm is for self-development.
 Apart from cases of actual physical disability (and therapy is completely silent on those) if people are messed up it is because someone screwed them up.
 But therapy cannot accept this because it would mean that the focus of the work should really be on applying justice to those who did the messing up (sexual and serious emotional abuse) not on ‘treating’ those who experienced it.
 And there would therefore be no ‘therapy’ and no fees.
 The analogy for this in terms of disciplinary systems is how these days (this is a social myth but grounded in real experience of course) if you report a crime to the police you will be offered victim support counselling but there is no chance of them actually trying to catch the criminals.

 My main motive in approaching the police in this matter was to receive clarification that what had happened was wrong.
 The whole motif of the abuse from one of the main perpetrators at this school had been precisely to blur boundaries between the normal world (right and wrong, school rules, normal punishment) and a weird and sexually deviant world of his own.
 The police can only offer (it is true) justice and ‘revenge’.
 This can help a little bit; people who receive this kind of justice will certainly feel listened to and, if the case is successfully prosecuted, a clarification that what happened was wrong.
 But the helpful part is the clarification; not the punishment of the criminal.
 I would agree with Redler that simply exercising revenge is not helpful.
 (Though, as I mention above, this was not my primary motive and was something which Redler imputed to me).
 On the other hand, surprisingly, therapy cannot provide the simple clarification “I hear you, I believe you and what happened was wrong” that people who have been abused may benefit from.
-This is because therapy is a private commercial matter between two parties.
+This is because therapy is a commercial operation.
 If the therapist really thought child sexual abuse was wrong he would join with his client in solidarity in denouncing it.
 And this solidarity would necessarily mean giving up charging fees.
 That would be the end of therapy.
 Neither therapy nor the courts can help someone who has been sexually abused.
 But the courts can offer something tangible – a social clarification of what is right and wrong.
 Therapy cannot even offer this.

 8. No response